The Great Salt Bowl – Chapter 3

 “I didn’t force her to do anything,” I said.

-Todd grumbled in frustration, and finally turned to me.
-The hate in his eyes made me wish I could pull deeper into the desk at my back.
+Todd grumbled, and finally turned to me.
+The hate in his eyes made me wish I could pull deeper into the wall at my back.
+The morning light shone on Todd’s blue and quavering lips.

 “Alice, all you do is force people to do things.
 Everything you think of is the best idea ever.
 Screw logic.
 Screw what anyone else wants.
 You take charge because your mommy and daddy won’t listen to you.”

-Todd spoke raggedly, and Chuck’s whispered words more like a light breeze before a massive wave that someone had held back for years.
+Chuck’s whispered words were more like a light breeze before a massive wave that someone had held back for years.

 “It’s not her fault that we lost Mel.”

 “Don’t defend her.
-She’s been this way since high school.”
+She’s been this way since we met.”

 “You’re the reason Mel’s dead.
 She never wanted to come on this trip, and neither did I. We stayed friends because you wouldn’t let me leave this damned town behind me.
 And now we’re here, most likely all of us will die, and it’s all your fault.
 Alice.”

-Todd limped out the doorway holding his right arm to his chest.
+Todd limped out the doorway holding his right arm to his chest, breathing short breaths.
 I braced a hand at my hip, and leaned forward.
 I wasn’t ready to let him take the last blow in this fight.
 Everyone here was an adult, and they could have said no if they didn’t want to be here.
-Chuck’s words were more effective than if he had physically stopped me.

 “You’ll regret it if you follow him,” Chuck said.
 “I know I’m not part of your friend group.”